officerdwn/officerdownOS/README.md

 and run it.
 I have not tested it on Virtualbox, but im sure it would run on it.
+NOTE: Use the prebuilt ISO for booting on physical hardware and VMWare.
+(or build it and make a GRUB image)
 PSA: The physical hardware boot issue has been fixed.
 You can now use v0.1.3 on physical hardware.
 Please open an issue if you have trouble booting on any current or future version of officerdownOS

 Screenshot
 ----------